robric/wiki-contrail-controller/QoS-Queueing-Configurations-and-Facts.md

 3. If traffic congestion happens between 2 PGs with strictness as 0(reset), then the traffic will be scheduled in BW ratio configured for the 2 round robin PGs.

 Note:
 It is choice of user if he/she wants to use Queue scheduling or not.
 It is completely optional.
 The user can have anything of his own to do such configurations.
-What contrail has done here is just provided a process named "qosmap" which will help user to configure the NIC queues scheduling behavior.
+What contrail has done here is just provided a utility named "qosmap" which will help user to configure the NIC queues scheduling parameters.
 After configurations, behavior of queues of the NIC is dependent on HW.
 IF HW is having some limitations, few features might not work as expected.
 Our commitment is Intel-NIANTEC 10G NIC interface "82599ES".
 Testing has been done on this NIC.

 ## **Steps to configure Queue scheduling:**